 3. #Photo: This may seem like an obvious choice, but #photo is of the highest ranked hashtags on Instagram.
 After all, as a photographer, you provide your clients will stunning photos from the wedding day!

-4. #Engagement (or #Engaged): For many of your clients, your first interaction with them will be during their engagement session.
+4. #Engagement (or #Engaged): For many of your clients, your first interaction with them will be during their engagement session, which is why you need to be using the engaged hashtag!
 Before clients book you, they may search for this hashtag to envision what their shoot could look like.
 Any of your engagement photo shoots should include this hashtag to share that photo with couples who are searching.

 5. #Portrait: If you desire to be more specific with your descriptions, use this hashtag to share exactly what image you posted on your account.
 A bride who wants to see how you shoot couple portraits may search for this hashtag while she is narrowing down her choice.